Kenya seizes more smuggled ivory destined for Malaysia

 By Joseph Akwiri

-MOMBASA, Kenya Kenyan officials have impounded another large consignment of smuggled elephant ivory barely a week after intercepting a similar haul, highlighting the rise of poaching in Africa.
+MOMBASA, Kenya, July 9 Kenyan officials have impounded another large consignment of smuggled elephant ivory barely a week after intercepting a similar haul, highlighting the rise of poaching in Africa.

-The ivory, weighing 3.3 metric tons and valued at 65 million shillings ($748,400), was impounded this week.
+The ivory, weighing 3.3 tonnes and valued at 65 million shillings ($748,400), was impounded this week.
 It had been wrapped in gunny sacks and declared as groundnuts being shipped to Malaysia from Kenya's capital, Nairobi, officials said on Tuesday.

 "From the ivory we see displayed, we can clearly conclude that this haul amounts to over 200 elephants that were killed," said Fatuma Yusuf, a senior Kenya Revenue Authority official whose team discovered the ivory at the port.